meilisearch/documentation/reference/features/distinct.md

 ]
 ```

+If a user were to search for a `lee leather jacket`, MeiliSearch would return all three instances by default.
+This could cause the results to be cluttered with almost identical variations of the same item.

-You may want to ignore the different colors of an item.
+In this case, you may want to ignore the different colors of a product.
 To do so, you can set `product_id` as a `distinctAttribute`.

 <CodeSamples id="distinct_attribute_guide_1" />

 By [setting `product_id` as a distinct attribute](/reference/api/distinct_attribute.md), search requests **will never return more than one jacket with the same `product_id`**.

-For this example, querying for `lee leather jacket` would only return the first document found.
+In this sample dataset, querying for `lee leather jacket` would only return the first document found.
 The response could look like this:

 ```json
 {